Topological Anderson insulators by latent symmetry: Analysis of specific models

+Before continuing, and in the same spirit as \cref{sec:chiralLatSymm}, we remark that it is easy to design other systems whose isospectral reduction is a 1D mirror-symmetric chain [that is, which fulfills \cref{eq:PSymmetry}].
+Again, this can be achieved by taking two arbitrary building blocks $G$ and $G'$ that both feature a (latent) mirror symmetry, and then using $G$ for all the $G_{a,j}$, and $G'$ for all the $G_{b,j}$.
+As discussed in \cref{sec:chiralLatSymm}, under PBC, all on-site potentials of the isospectral reduction of this system are identical.
+Furthermore, all $b_j$ are identical and independent of $j$, and the same applies to the $a_j$.
+As a result, the isospectral reduction of the system over $S=\{A,B\}$ will be mirror-symmetric.

-where the intercell hopping amplitude is $t$, the intracell hopping amplitudes are $J$,$J_{a,j}=J+W\omega_{a,j}$, and $J_{b,j}=J+W\omega_{b,j}$.
-The random numbers are restricted by $\omega_{a,j}=\omega_{b,N+1-j}$ for each disorder configurations, which leads to that onsite potentials $V_{A,j}=V_{B,N+1-j}$ and intracell hopping amplitudes $J_{j}=J_{N+1-j}$ are constrained to ensure the inversion symmetry.
-Then the reduced effective Hamiltonian ${\mathcal{R}}_S(H_{O},E)$ takes on the mathematical form of the disordered inversion-symmetric chain, where the inversion center is chosen about $\mathcal{X} =N/2+1/2$ ($N$ is even).
-The inversion operator for inversion center can be expressed in real space as follows:
+Going back to our system at hand, we now introduce disorder that preserves the mirror symmetry.
+That is, we restrict the random numbers by $\omega_{a,j}=\omega_{b,N+1-j}$ for each disorder realization, such that the onsite potentials $V_{A,j}=V_{B,N+1-j}$ and intracell hopping amplitudes $a_{j}=a_{N+1-j}$ are constrained to ensure the mirror symmetry.
+The reduced effective Hamiltonian ${\mathcal{R}}_S(H_{O},E)$ then takes on the mathematical form of a disordered mirror-symmetric chain.